Writing Assessment and Placement Tests

 - CHEM 135 and 136 - General Chemistry Lab I and II

 Track 3: Advanced general chemistry with lab (CHEM 140) is an accelerated one-semester course that covers introductory general chemistry concepts in greater detail and at a faster pace while building on the background material learned in high school.
-This course also introduces advanced topics that are not covered in our regular general chemistry sequence in
+This course also introduces advanced topics that are not covered in our regular general chemistry sequence in Track 2.

 - CHEM 140 - Advanced General Chemistry Lecture and Lab

+You must activate your Whitman account before you can access the placement tests.
 The Registrar's Office will automatically receive your placement information and this will be used to allow you to register in the correct language level.

 If you have questions or need assistance selecting the correct language course, contact: